How to Apply

 - Send us an initial proposal via mail (online applications are not accepted at this point) with a cover letter on your organization's letterhead.
 Click here for our mailing address.
 No fixed format is required.
 Describe your program and why we should fund it.
 Suggested proposal length is three (3) pages, but this is not a requirement.

-- Add supporting information: A budget, work plan, list of directors of the organization and key personnel, financial statements, sources of support, tax status.
+- Information about the organization and evidence of tax status.
+List of directors/key personnel, financial statements, and sources of support.
 For non-U.S. institutions please include: an affidavit of equivalency, and/or name of intermediary organization.

 - No overhead is allowed.